-10 hour examination finalising one unit of work which is externally set by the exam board.
+10 hour examination finalising one unit of work which is externally set by the exam board but issued 20 hours before exam to generate ideas, artists etc,.
 Marked internally; moderated by external examiners.

 Art is a discipline which develops creative problem solving skills and independence.
 As such, it is respected by universities and prospective employers.
 Key stage 4 Art takes discipline and hard work.
-It will be expected that you work on portfolios in your own time at home.
-This course is suitable for self motivated, creative thinkers who are willing to engage in the study and exploration of different artist and media.
+It will be expected that you work on portfolios in your own time at home also.
+This course is suitable for self motivated, creative thinkers who are willing to engage in the study and exploration of different artists and media, including photography, print and 3D responses.
 Please note there could be a cost involved in order to purchase materials to use at home.